mfxbe/GiDAndroidApp/README.md

 # GiDAndroidApp

-This repo documents an minimal example how to create a GTK app using the D programming language and [giD](https://github.com/Kymorphia/gid)) that runs on Android.
+This repo documents an minimal example how to create a GTK app for Android using the D programming language and [giD](https://github.com/Kymorphia/gid).
 As of now there are some hurdles.

 ## Prepare